10 Nutrients to Improve Thyroid Function

 6. B-Complex:

-B vitamins play a very important role in human health of which certain ones are directly influence thyroid function.
+B vitamins play a very important role in human health of and certain ones directly influence thyroid function.
 Unfortunately, many common practices today increase the risk for B vitamin deficiency including the use of medication and sugar intake.

 A B-complex can also help you reduce the possibility of exceeding the dose of a single nutrient like B6 which can lead to low levels of thyroid-stimulating hormone.
-Increase your intake of a variety of foods including bell peppers, spinach, grass-fed organ meat, pistachios, eggs from pastured-raised chickens, wild-caught salmon and tuna fish.
+Increase your intake of a variety of foods including bell peppers, spinach, grass-fed organ meat, pistachios, eggs from pasture-raised chickens, wild-caught salmon, and tuna fish.

 thyroid function